 Current Initiatives: Putting Quality and Safety First

-Here at the University of Rochester Medical Center, providing safe, top-quality health care remains our number one priority.
+Here at Strong Memorial Hospital, providing consistently high quality and exceptionally safe health care remains our number one priority.

 Every day, we challenge patient care teams throughout Strong Memorial and Highland hospitals to find ways we can do better.
 We’re not shy about taking long, critical looks at the care we provide, studying outcomes, rethinking processes, and then benchmarking our results against peer institutions.